-Students learn to perform such tasks as attaching hydrants to high-pressure hose lines and using extension ladders.
+Students in fire fighter training programs learn to perform such tasks as attaching hydrants to high-pressure hose lines and using extension ladders.
 They also receive classroom instruction in identifying and handling hazardous materials, such as flammables and explosives.
 Training programs may require students to undergo physical conditioning as well.
 Upon completing a fire fighter I or fire fighter II training program, students are prepared to take their state fire fighter certification examinations.

 Students in fire fighter certificate programs are given both hands-on and classroom instruction.
 In addition to coursework, they may learn to operate emergency vehicles or participate in live fire training.
 Common course topics can include:

 According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for fire fighters were projected to increase 5% from 2014-2024.
 However, competition for these positions is expected to remain strong.
 The mean annual wage for fire fighters was $49,330 as of May 2015 (www.bls.gov).

 According to the BLS, a high school diploma is often sufficient for entry into the fire fighting profession, provided applicants can pass written and practical exams.
 However, in some states, these exams are part of a mandatory certification process for basic or entry-level positions.
 In addition to earning passing exam scores, aspiring fire fighters typically need to complete state-approved fire fighter I and fire fighter II training programs.
 Other states may offer voluntary certification.

 Fire fighter certificate program graduates looking for continuing education options might want to consider earning an associate degree in fire science or a related field.
 In some cases, credits earned in a certificate program may be applied toward one of these 2-year degrees.
 According to the BLS, earning this degree may improve an applicant's employment prospects.